 - Your employer may have the right to monitor your communications

-It is illegal under RIPA (the terrorism act) to monitor live communications, for example to hack into your phone line, unless you have been made aware that calls are monitored.
-What it legal however is for your employer to look back into your previous communications, including your work emails, by looking at the hard drive on your machine or data stored on the server.
+It is illegal under RIPA to monitor live communications, for example to hack into your phone line, unless you have been made aware that calls are monitored.
+What it legal however, is for your employer to look into your previous communications, including your work emails, by examining the hard drive on your machine or data stored on the server.

 The legal situation is less clear so far as personal email accounts are concerned, but it is worth bearing in mind that everything you ever write using a computer can be reconstructed from examining that computer’s hard drive.
-The only way to be sure that no information can be reconstructed is to put a screwdriver through the hard drive, or to dispose of it in some other way (not that we are suggesting that you do that!).
+The only way to be sure that no information can be reconstructed is to put a screwdriver through the hard drive, or to dispose of it in some other way (not that we are suggesting that you do that; we’re just trying to paint a clear picture for you!).